mbrock/feedbase/README.md

 Perhaps most interestingly, the owner of a feed has the ability to tax on-chain consumers (i.e., smart contracts) for making use of the feed.

-This happens at most once for each feed value (to the first consumer);
-the reason for this is that you couldn't really prevent anyone from creating a simple contract that would repeat your feed values anyway.
+This happens at most once for each feed value (to the first consumer): the reason for this is that you couldn't really prevent anyone from creating a simple contract that would repeat your feed values anyway.
 However, you're free to publish new values again as often as you want.